Below are several quick tips to help you make your technical documentation (docstrings, READMEs) more accessible to read.

 People read your article to inform themselves about something they don’t know yet.
 Avoid down-talking your readers by leaving certain words out of your text.

-Don’t tell readers that what you’re teaching them is “easy,” “beginner,” or “simple” if it is not (and even if it is, be careful); otherwise, you will leave a dent in their self-esteem.
+Don’t tell readers that what you’re teaching them is “easy,” “beginner,” or “simple” if it is not (and even if it is, be careful); otherwise, you will damage their self-esteem.

 Ensure your reader understands your article’s context as soon as possible.
 When you publish an article burning down a particular product and then present the reader with an alternative of your own, that’s secretly an advertisement—this strategy hurts your credibility.